agschlagenhauf/welcome_to_the_ag/README.md

 1. Get a Charité account (follow instructions depending on your status as Mitarbeiter/in if you have a contract or Externe if you do not have a contract with Charité) https://intranet.charite.de/it/it_serviceueberblick/e_mail_dienst/

+Please send the signed application form als pdf to the secretary Mrs Bakalli (teuta.bakalli@charite.de) and cc Florian (florian.schlagenhauf@charite.de) and she will forward it to the IT.

 ## Key for rooms :key:

 2. Get a key